arminghavidel/miniature-funicular/README.md

    npm run start
    ```

-After following these steps, the Payever Test application should be running and accessible.
+After following these steps, the Test application should be running and accessible.